data-edu/data-science-in-education/_book/18-additional-resources.md

 ## Data Visualization

 Tufte, E. (2006). *Beautiful evidence*.
-Cheshire, CT: Graphics Press LLC.
+Cheshire, CT: Graphics Press LLC. https://www.edwardtufte.com/tufte/books_be

 > A classic text on data visualization.

 Healy, K. (2018). *Data visualization: A practical introduction*.
-Princeton, NJ: Princeton University Press.
+Princeton, NJ: Princeton University Press. http://socviz.co/

 > A programming- (and R-) based introduction to data visualization.

 Chang, W. (2013). *R graphics cookbook*.
-Sebastopol, CA: O'Reilly.
+Sebastopol, CA: O'Reilly. https://r-graphics.org/

->
+> This book is a great reference and how-to for executing many visualization techniques using {ggplot}.

 Wilke, C. (2019). *Fundamentals of data visualization*.
 O'Reilly. https://serialmentor.com/dataviz/

-> A fantastic (though more conceptual than practical, i.e., there is no R code or other software implementation ror creating the plots) introduction to data visualization.
+> A fantastic (though more *conceptual* than practical, i.e., there is no R code or other software implementation ror creating the plots) introduction to data visualization.

 ## Books Related to Data Science in Education

 Geller, W., Cratty, D., & Knowles, J. (2020). *Education data done right: Lessons from the trenches of applied data science.* Leanpub. https://leanpub.com/eddatadoneright

->
+> This book explores best practices in education data work.
+It includes chapters on data governance, working with IT, and managing data requests.
+This book will help you apply your data science skills effectively in an education system.

-Krumm, A., Means, B., & Bienkowski, M. (2018). *Learning analytics goes to school: A collaborative approach to improving education.* Routledge.
+Krumm, A., Means, B., & Bienkowski, M. (2018). *Learning analytics goes to school: A collaborative approach to improving education.* Routledge. https://www.routledge.com/Learning-Analytics-Goes-to-School-A-Collaborative-Approach-to-Improving/Krumm-Means-Bienkowski/p/book/9781315650722

->

-Lawson, J. (2015). *Data Science in Higher Education: A Step-by-Step Introduction to Machine Learning for Institutional Researchers.* CreateSpace.

->

-Powers, K., & Henderson, A. E. (Eds.).
-(2018). *Cultivating a data culture in higher education.* Routledge.

->

-Swing, R. L. (2018). *The Analytics Revolution in Higher Education: Big Data, Organizational Learning, and Student Success*.
-Stylus Publishing,  LLC.

->

-Williamson, B. (2017). *Big data in education: The digital future of learning, policy and practice.* Sage.

->
+> This book emphasizes data-driven improvement using new sources of data and learning analytics and data mining techniques.

 ## Articles Related to Data Science in Education

 Dutt, A., Ismail, M. A., & Herawan, T. (2017).
-A systematic review on educational data mining. *IEEE Access, 5*, 15991-16005.
+A systematic review on educational data mining. *IEEE Access, 5*, 15991-16005. https://ieeexplore.ieee.org/abstract/document/7820050

->
+> A comprehensive review of past research on educational data mining, with an emphasis on methods used in past research.

 Lee, V. R., & Wilkerson, M. (2018). *Data use by middle and secondary students in the digital age: A status report and future prospects.* Commissioned Paper for the National Academies of Sciences, Engineering, and Medicine, Board on Science Education, Committee on Science Investigations and Engineering Design for Grades 6-12.
-Washington, D.C..
+Washington, D.C. https://digitalcommons.usu.edu/itls_facpub/634/

->

-Liu, M. C., & Huang, Y. M. (2017).
-The use of data science for education: The case of social-emotional learning. *Smart Learning Environments, 4*(1), 1.

->
+> A comprehensive and incisive review of both recent and foundational research on what is known about how learners at the K-12 level analyze data.

+Lehrer, R. & Schauble, L. (2015). *Developing scientific thinking*.
+In L. S. Liben & U. Müller (Eds.), Cognitive processes.
+Handbook of child psychology and developmental science (Vol. 2, 7th ed., pp. 671-174).
+Hoboken, NJ: Wiley. https://www.wiley.com/en-us/Handbook+of+Child+Psychology+and+Developmental+Science%2C+7th+Edition-p-9781118136850

+> Describes the "data modeling" approach which has been used to support learners at the K-12 level to develop data analysis-related capabilities.

 Rosenberg, J. M., Edwards, A., & Chen, B. (2020).
-Getting messy with data: Tools and strategies to help students analyze and interpret complex data sources. *The Science Teacher, 87*(5).
+Getting messy with data: Tools and strategies to help students analyze and interpret complex data sources. *The Science Teacher, 87*(5). https://search.proquest.com/openview/efbd11290f17b5dd9ff27c9c491ca25b/1?pq-origsite=gscholar&cbl=40590

->
+> An overview of digital tools (including R) and strategies for teaching data analysis to K-12 students (particularly in science education settings).

 Rosenberg, J. M., Lawson, M. A., Anderson, D. J., Jones, R. S., & Rutherford, T. (2020).
 Making data science count in and for education.
 In E. Romero-Hall (Ed.), *Research Methods in Learning Design & Technology*.
-Routledge.
+Routledge. https://edarxiv.org/hc2dw/

->
+> Defines data science in education (as the use of data science methods) and data science for education (as a context for teaching and learning).

 Schneider, B., Reilly, J., & Radu, I. (2020).
-Lowering Barriers for Accessing Sensor Data in Education: Lessons Learned from Teaching Multimodal Learning Analytics to Educators. *Journal for STEM Education Research*, 1-34. https://link.springer.com/article/10.1007/s41979-020-00027-x
+Lowering barriers for accessing sensor data in education: Lessons learned from teaching multimodal learning analytics to educators. *Journal for STEM Education Research*, 1-34. https://link.springer.com/article/10.1007/s41979-020-00027-x

->

-Williamson, B. (2017).
-Who owns educational theory?
-Big data, algorithms and the expert power of education data science. *E-Learning and Digital Media, 14*(3), 105-122.

->
+> A study of the effects of a course designed to teach graduate students in educational graduate programs to analyze data using learning analytics techniques.

 Wise, A. F. (2020).
-Educating data scientists and data literate citizens for a new generation of data. *Journal of the Learning Sciences, 29*(1), 165-181.
+Educating data scientists and data literate citizens for a new generation of data. *Journal of the Learning Sciences, 29*(1), 165-181. https://doi.org/10.1080/10508406.2019.1705678

->
+> A description of some of the opportunities and challenges of learning to analyze data in light of new data sources and data analysis (and data science) techniques.

+Wilkerson, M. H., & Polman, J. L. (2020).
+Situating data science: Exploring how relationships to data shape learning. *Journal of the Learning Sciences, 29*(1), 1-10. https://doi.org/10.1080/10508406.2019.1705664

+> An introduction to a special issue of the *Journal of the Learning Sciences* on data science education.

 ## Programming with R